 The protocol's 3% inflation rate may be revised in the future through network governance proposals, though no such changes are currently planned.
 These governance mechanisms, if implemented, would allow token holders and validators to collectively decide on potential modifications to the inflation parameters to better reflect evolving network and market conditions.

-By maintaining a steady supply increase, the protocol seeks to balance token availability and long-term utility within the decentralized compute marketplace.
-Additionally, as demand for \$PROOF grows with increased network adoption, the impact of inflation on the overall token supply and price dynamics may diminish due to higher circulating volume and ecosystem integration.
+Additionally, as demand for \$ZTH grows with increased network adoption, the impact of inflation on the overall token supply and price dynamics may diminish due to higher circulating volume and ecosystem integration.